Shahriar3809/book-nest-client/README.md

 - **React Rating**
 - **React swiper**
 - **React sweetalert2**
-- **React toastify**
+- **React toastyfy**

 ## Features and Characteristics:

 - **User Authentication and Profiles**: Allow users to sign up, log in, and manage their profiles.
-This feature ensures security and personalization of the experience.
+This feature ensures the security and personalization of the experience.

-- **You can edit your added Books**: Take control of your listings with our 'Update' feature.
-Easily update details, images, and descriptions to keep your book fresh and engaging.
-Stay connected to your audience while maintaining the quality and relevance of your book listings.
-Elevate your online presence effortlessly

-- **See you borrowed books on My Borrowed page**: The "My Borrowed" page serves as a centralized hub where users can conveniently track and manage the books they have borrowed from the library.
-Upon logging into their account, users are directed to this page, which provides a personalized overview of their borrowing activity.

 - **Filter Functionality**: Implement a robust search and filter system so users can easily find books based on title, author, genre, publication year, etc.

-- **Mobile Responsiveness:**: Ensure the site is mobile-responsive, allowing users to access and manage their library activities on various devices seamlessly.
+- **Mobile Responsiveness:**: Ensure the site is mobile-responsive, allowing users to seamlessly access and manage their library activities on various devices.

+## Run on Your Local Computer: Follow these steps
+- Install all packages from the `package.json` file.
+- Replace my API key with your own.
+- Execute using the command: `npm run dev`.